RU09342-Spring2023/lab-2-buttons-and-introduction-to-interrupts-currey49/3 Saving power with interrupts/README.md

 # Screenshots and Answers to Questions
-**Replace this section with your screenshots of Energy Trace and provide
+**Replace this section with your screenshots of Energy Trace and provide;

 Software Polling Example
 ![Screenshot_20230209_015643](https://user-images.githubusercontent.com/123091601/217912640-2a1e2624-45b4-4cbd-a07d-47c4a4a5276a.png)
 ![Screenshot_20230209_015752](https://user-images.githubusercontent.com/123091601/217912741-435aaa42-356b-4007-8c82-77d0026ff2db.png)

-The huge dips occur when the button is pressed and the LED is turned off.
+The huge dips occur when the button is pressed and the LED is turned off.;

 Interrupt Example
 ![Screenshot_20230209_020132](https://user-images.githubusercontent.com/123091601/217912907-83fcac96-8012-49e8-98e7-c7d6f54b4cdd.png)